 Assessment: Semester mark is calculated from the average of two assessments.

-Examination consists of one two hour paper.
+Examination consists of one two-hour paper.

+Hours of tuition: Theory: 2 periodsperweek

 Practical: 2 periods per week

 Syllabus: Radar and ARPA, COLREGS and radar plotting

 NAVIGATION - ELECTRONIC NAVIGATION SYSTEMS 3